 The National Assessment Governing Board-the policymaking body for NAEP-has defined several parameters for the reading assessment.
 First, the NAEP assessment will measure reading comprehension in English.
 On the assessment, students will be asked to read passages written in English and to answer questions about what they have read.
 Second, because this is an assessment of reading comprehension and not listening comprehension, NAEP does not allow passages to be read aloud to students as a test accommodation.
-Third, under Board policy, the framework "shall not endorse or advocate a particular pedagogical approach, ... but shall focus on important, measurable indicators of student achievement" (NAGB 2002).
+Third, under Governing Board policy, the framework "shall not endorse or advocate a particular pedagogical approach ... but shall focus on important, measurable indicators of student achievement" (Governing Board 2002).
 Although broad implications for instruction may be inferred from the assessment, NAEP does not specify how reading should be taught; nor does it prescribe a particular curricular approach to teaching reading.

-Reading passages are selected to be interesting to students nationwide, to represent high-quality literary and informational material, and to be free from bias.
-Students respond to both multiple-choice and constructed-response items.
-In total, the NAEP assessments at grades 4, 8, and 12 are extensive enough to ensure that results can be reported validly, but no single student participates in the entire assessment.
+Reading passages are selected to be interesting to students nationwide, to represent highquality literary and informational material, and to be free from bias.
+Students respond to both selected-response and constructed-response items, and in 2017, these item types are presented to students in a digital platform.
+In total, NAEP assessments at grades 4, 8, and 12 are extensive enough to ensure that results can be reported validly, but no single student participates in the entire assessment.
 Instead, each student reads approximately two passages and responds to questions about what he or she has read.
 NAEP assessments are administered to random samples of students designed to be representative of the nation, different regions of the country, states, and large urban districts.
 As discussed in chapter three, NAEP results are reported for groups of students; no data are reported for individual students.
 Since 1992, states have been able to obtain state-level data on students' reading achievement.
 Since 2003, a number of large urban school districts were able to obtain data about their students' reading achievement.
 Results are reported in documents such as the NAEP Reading Report Card issued following each administration of the reading assessment; through special, focused reports; and through electronic means.